tetrapharmakon/tetrapharmakon.github.io/movies.md

 : Meh.
 Not in the mood.

 It's such a beautiful day (2012), Don Hertzfeldt
-: It's Don.
-Interesting at the very least.
+: It's Don - I like him.

 <del>Tusk</del> (2014), Kevin Smith
 : Not really sure what I've seen.